xcollantes/portfolio/blogs/bulldog-band.md

 ---
 title: Bulldog Band
 author: Xavier Collantes
-cardDescription: As the "Fungineer" of the Gonzaga University Bulldog Band, responsibilities include keeping morale up for the 80+ members on weekly trips across the United States for March Madness.
+cardDescription: As the "Fungineer" of the Gonzaga University Bulldog Band, responsibilities include keeping morale up for the 80+ members on weekly trips nation for March Madness.
 cardPageLink: /blogs/bulldog-band
 imagePath: ""
 tagIds: ["interests", "gonzaga", "music"]